nikkif24/HelloWorld/README.md

 I love to exercise my creativity through writing and art.
 In addition, nature has a big place in my heart.

 ![headshot](BLI1.JPG)

+                                a photo I took recently while on a walk outside!